Feedback

 Sheldon Hamblin

 Hi Ken - great to hear from you.
 Judging from your blog it sounds as if a good time was had by all in Louisiana.
 I've been playing the Blackberry Bush and trying to take it to the pipes, quite a work out at this point and continuing to work on the Ewe.
 I've also started working on the Black Bear and the piobaireachd of Donald Dhu.
-I don't remember if I told you that I signed up for grade 4 solo competion in June competing in the slow march and 2/4march.
+I don't remember if I told you that I signed up for grade 4 solo competition in June competing in the slow march and 2/4march.
 I am planning to play Leaving Lismore and Donald McLean's Farewell to Oban.
 I was looking at Jim McBay's welcome in your library, reading along as you played and you prefaced your playing with some remarks about the speed at which the tune would be played for competition - 50 to 55 beats per minute.
 Does that hold true for the music and level I am playing ?
 And what speed for the slow march ?

 I read the article on memorization by Dr. McKerrell - all very true.
 Hearing the music and getting a good feel for the tune makes learning from the written page much easier, like you actually know the tune on some level and you know where the notes are going.
 And that's one of the great things about your Website being able to read the music and listen at the same time .